ABitMoreDepth/persistent_structures/README.md

 Collection of file-backed datastructures for use in python projects that require persistent data with familiar interfaces.

+Inspired by some of the content of Raymond Hettinger's talk at Pycon Russia: https://www.youtube.com/watch?v=S_ipdVNSFlo&t=783s.

+This package provides a dictionary interface to the host file system.
+As described during his talk, the FSDict class provides a lazy wrapper around the host file system, whilst presenting a MutableMapping interface to python applications.
+This implementation supports working with subdirectories, by passing an FSDict instance back for any subdirectories encountered.

+Currently tested only on 64bit linux.

+Coming soon:
+ - A similar interface to a file system, presented to python as a queue-like object, to allow python applications to easily make use of a persistent, disk backed queuing structure.

 ## Contributions

 This project is released under the MIT Licence.
 For more information, please see LICENSE.